jeyeverett/gridsome-vue/content/blog/full-stack-nodejs/part-2-building-a-nodejs-web-server.md

 We're only just getting started, but if you've followed along up till now then you're getting a very detailed understanding of how Node.js and web servers work.
 Great job!

-In the next article we'll continue building the backend API, introduce the React frontend, write data sent by the client to the file system, add some error handling, and more.
+In [Part 3](https://www.jeysenfreedman.com/blog/full-stack-nodejs/building-a-frontend-user-interface/) we'll get started with the React frontend so we can make requests to our backend API.

 Have a coffee and I'll see ya in the next one!